I Was Watching Vikings Last Night... (the stories we tell ourselves)

 "But that's just a story!" cries the husband.

-Just as we can never have a complete picture of that sphere, we can never have a complete picture of life.
+Just as we can never have a complete picture of that sphere, just as we can never have a complete picture of life.

 You Don't Have to See the Full Picture